dsw7/ChristmasSocks/README.md

-# ChristmasSocks
+# ChristmasSocks Remote Server Management Software
-An experimental [epoll](https://linux.die.net/man/4/epoll) driven server that I built more or less out of personal interest.
+Another one of the many remote server management utilities available out there.
+I build this mainly out of personal interest and for accelerating my workflow.
+This project essentially consists of several [epoll](https://linux.die.net/man/4/epoll) driven servers that whom receive commands from a master client.
 Unless otherwise noted, all instructions are to be carried out relative to the `/path/to/ChristmasSocks/ChristmasSocks` directory.
 Ensure that the `configure.py` script is executable.
 ## Table of Contents
   - [Static analysis](#static-analysis)